-Serious and Organised Crime Groups continue to profit from fraudulent schemes that target organisations as well as individuals.
-The fraud takes place when someone, claiming to represent an organisation you pay regularly such as a supplier, membership or subscription service, makes a request that a bank transfer mandate is changed.
+The fraud takes place when someone gets in touch claiming to be from an organisation you pay regularly such as a supplier, membership or subscription service.
+They makes a request that a bank transfer mandate is changed.

 After payment is made the fraud is complete.
-This criminality is constantly evolving and can be cyber enabled.
+This crime is always changing and can be done online.

-1. Your online bank account is hacked into by a fraudster and monthly payment details are altered so that the money is transferred to the fraudsters account.
+1. Your online bank account is hacked into by a fraudster.
+Your monthly payment details are changed so that the money is transferred to the fraudsters account.

-2. You are contacted by someone pretending to be from an organisation you have a standing order with and request you change the order to reflect a change in their banking.
-The standing order mandate is changed accordingly but next month the actual organisation fails to deliver your products or a membership has been cancelled as they did not receive their payment.
+2. You are contacted by someone pretending to be from an organisation you have a standing order with.
+They request you change the order due to a change in their banking.
+The standing order mandate is changed and you are then wrongly giving them money.

-- Make an 'Open Source' check on the internet of the new bank account sort code and account details to uncover: 1 - Location of the bank and check against the location of the company, and 2 - Whether there are any blogs or information available to suggest the communication is a scam.
+- Make an 'Open Source' check on the internet of the new bank account sort code and account details to uncover: 1 - Location of the bank and check against the location of the company, and 2 - Whether there is any information available to suggest the communication is a scam

-- Enquire over the veracity of the change of bank account details.
-If the change appears genuine, request that the supplier repeats the request but with details of the previous AND the new bank account details referenced.
+- If the change looks genuine, ask the supplier to repeat the request.
+Ask them for the details of the previous and the new bank account details.

-- Don’t leave sensitive files like bills lying around.
-Visitors could look at and record details of standing orders and direct debits.
+- Don’t leave sensitive files like bills lying around

 - Details of standing orders and direct debits could be recorded by a visitor